 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, time was nearly up so Jungle and Phil dropped our passengers back at the QVB.
-Elise and Peter thought the birthday present Harley tour was fantastic, a great way to see parts of the city only the locals know about.
+However, time was nearly up so Craig and Steve dropped our passengers back at their hotel.
+The passengers thought the trike 3 bridges ride was fantastic, a great way to see parts of the city only the locals know about.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/

-Firstly, they rode over the Sydney Harbour Bridge.
+Our trike rider Steve, picked up our passengers from their hotel.
+Firstly, they rode through the city and over the iconic Sydney Harbour Bridge.
 We always tell our passengers to look up and enjoy the unique view.
-The more than 6,000,000 rivets are so interesting and the arch is so iconic.
+The more than 6,000,000 rivets were used to assemble the various plates on the bridge.
+Actually, they are so interesting to look at and the arch is so iconic.

 The Kirribilli Loop